HKUST-Aerial-Robotics/VINS-Mobile/README.md

 $ brew install boost
 ```

-1.2 Download specific **opencv2.framework** from [here](http://uav.ust.hk/storage/opencv2.framework.zip), then unzip it to VINS_ThirdPartyLib/opencv2.framework
+1.2 Download specific **opencv2.framework** from [here](http://uav.ust.hk/storage/opencv2.framework.zip), then unzip it to VINS_ThirdPartyLib/opencv2.framework(Please make sure you haven't installed opencv for your OSX)

 1.3 In your Xcode, select **Product**-> **Scheme**-> **Edit Scheme**-> **Run**-> **Info**, set **Build Configuration** to **Release**

-1.4 Build and Run
+1.4 *Slect your device at upper left corner, then choose your device size at Main.storyboard,* build and run

-1.5 Compatible Devices
+1.5 Compatible Devices and iOS version requiements

-iPhone7 Plus, iPhone7, iPhone6s Plus, iPhone6s
+	iPhone7 Plus, iPhone7, iPhone6s Plus, iPhone6s, iPad Pro

-If you use it with non-plus devices, you may need to modify the UI size at Main.storyboard for adapting with your screen.
+	iOS 10.2.1 and above

 ## 2. Acknowledgements